qutech/qupulse/doc/source/concepts/instantiating.rst

 See :ref:`/examples/06CreatePrograms.ipynb` for an example on usage of :meth:`.PulseTemplate.create_program`.

 The second step of the instantiation is performed by the hardware backend and transparent to the user.
-Upon registering the pulse with the hardware backend via :meth:`.HardwareSetup.register_program`, the backend will determine which hardware device is responsible for the channels defined in the pulse and delegate the :class:`.Loop` object to the corresponding device driver.
+Upon registering the pulse with the hardware backend via :meth:`qupulse.hardware.HardwareSetup.register_program`, the backend will determine which hardware device is responsible for the channels defined in the pulse and delegate the :class:`.Loop` object to the corresponding device driver.
 The driver will then sample the pulse waveforms with its configured sample rate, flatten the program tree if required by the device and, finally, program the device and upload the sampled waveforms.